treyhyphen/skeleton/flask/README.md

 Just a skeleton Flask app that has a barebones API, frontend, and db (SQLite in this case, but easily modified to anything else)

-## `.env`

-Control various Flask/SQLAlchemy ENV variables.

-Also loads up any variable named FLASK_G_* as a global Flask `g` object.
-See templates/wrapper.html for how most of these get used.

-## `applicaiton/frontend.py`

-Has a `before_request processor` that will fix the `base_url` for apps running behind an Apache or NGINX* reverse proxy.

 _* *NOTE for NGINX:*_
 By default, proxypass will not set `X-Forwarded-For-*` headers.
 You need to configure with:
 ```